tfukui95/tor-experiment/README.md

 Now let us examine what happens when we use HTTPS to access a website:

 ![](https://raw.githubusercontent.com/tfukui95/tor-experiment/master/~TorHTTPS.PNG)
-*Data Source: Electronic Frontier Foundation (EFF): Tor and HTTPS*
+*Image Source: Electronic Frontier Foundation (EFF): Tor and HTTPS*

-We can clearly see that the user, the website, and those that have data sharing with the website still see the all the information.
+We can clearly see that the user, the website, and those that have data sharing with the website still see all the information.
 This is expected because the user and the site are the ends of the network, and HTTPS is responsible for encrypting the information that travels between both ends.
 Due to this encryption, the rest of the network can longer see the username and password of the user,